carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 --out-file poll.cbor > poll.json
 ```

-`--nonce` is an optional, yet a recommended option.
-It takes a UINT,  it is used as a unique identifier so that the same question can be asked at different times.&#x20;
+Note that `--nonce` is an optional but recommended option.
+It accepts a UINT, which serves as a unique identifier, allowing the same question to be asked at different times.

 {% code overflow="wrap" %}
 ```